samboamah/samboamah/README.md

 - 📫 Reach me on email: **skboamah16@gmail.com**

-- ⚡ What I like to do: **I like to read, research, football, swimming...and coding of course**
+- ⚡ What I like to do: **I like to read, research, football, swimming... and coding of course**

 <h3 align="center">Connect with me:</h3>
 <div align="center">